Thetford Bus Station

-Canham Consulting was appointed by Hadley Homes to undertake structural and civil engineering services for the conversion and internal extension of Hadley House, former home of Thetford bus station.
+Canham Consulting was appointed to undertake Structural and Civil Engineering services for the conversion and internal extension of Hadley House, former home of Thetford Bus Station.

 The Grade II listed building had stood empty for some time and proposals involved retaining the existing structural fabric and constructing an internal structure over four storeys to accommodate micro-flats.

 Thetford is known to have a rich geological history and before work could commence an exhaustive geotechnical assessment was carried out, which revealed several further issues during the construction process.
 To address these Canham Construction designed the substructure as an augured piling system, which also helped to avoid significant excavation and disturbance to the original fabric of the building.